tommccoy1/raven/README.md

 5. Finally we use these parses to analyze the syntactic novelty of the generated text.
 The resulting syntactic novelty report will be found in `../../data/prompts_and_generations/example_generations.txt.detokenized.sentences.parsed.syntax_report`
 ```
-# If not there already, navigate to the directory src/analysis/
+# If not there already, navigate to the directory src/analysis/ (you
+# will likely need to do "cd analysis/")

 python run_syntax_analyses.py --training ../../data/miniwiki/wiki.train.tokens.detokenized.sentences.parsed --generation ../../data/prompts_and_generations/example_generations.txt.detokenized.sentences.parsed --all_analyses
 ```